Unbiased Bike Reviews, Guides & How-To's

 If you are a fitness enthusiast and are looking for a bike that you can cycle thousands of kilometers on every season, the more expensive models like Quick 1 and Quick 2 can definitely handle it.

-However, if you want a cheap and reliable commuter to ride to work and back every day and go on a weekend adventure from time to time, then Quick 3, Quick 4, and Quick 5 might be a better option.
+However, if you want a cheap and reliable commuter to ride to work and back every day and go on a weekend adventure from time to time, then Quick 3, Quick 4, Quick 5, and Quick 6 might be a better option.

 All in all, whichever model you choose, you’ll get plenty of comfort, speed, and performance, without unnecessarily breaking the bank.